-Love in Action: 200 Hour Yoga Immersion & Teacher Training
+Love in Action: 200 Hour Vinyasa Yoga Teacher Training

 WITH ERICA BLITZ & DENISE ZAVERDAS